Approvals and Program Plans

 Cash Funded Projects Less Than $2M

-All projects must be approved by the Director of Facilities Management, and if greater than $150K they must also be approved by the CSU Cabinet.
+All projects must be approved by the Director of Facilities Management, and if greater than $150K they must also be approved by the CSU Administration.

 Cash Funded Projects Greater Than $2M